New Zealand DX class locomotive: History

 The DX class was initially used for heavy freight trains on the NIMT, especially on the central section where the power was needed.
 Most of the 49 class members in service by 1976 were used on this line, but a few also operated between Palmerston North and New Plymouth via the Marton - New Plymouth Line most days of the week, and also occasionally on passenger trains between Wellington and Masterton on the Wairarapa Line.
-In 1974 a DX travelled on the North Auckland Line as far north as Whangarei, and thereafter they saw occasional use in Northland in the late 1970s and early 1980s but did not have any regular assignments there.
+In 1974, a DX travelled on the North Auckland Line as far north as Whangarei, and there-after they saw occasional use in Northland in the late 1970s and early 1980s, but it did not have any regular assignments there.

 From their introduction in 1972, a member of the class was assigned to haul the prestigious Silver Star overnight NIMT passenger express.
 Previously, the train required two DA class locomotives.
-The DX class was also used on the Northerner overnight passenger train when it was introduced in 1975.
+The DX class was also used on the Northerner overnight passenger train when it was introduced in November 1975.

-In 1988 a major reshuffle of the mainline locomotive fleet took place nationwide as a result of the opening of the NIMT electrification and introduction of the EF class to handle the central section.
+In June 1988, a major reshuffle of the mainline locomotive fleet took place nationwide as a result of the opening of the NIMT electrification and introduction of the EF class to handle the central section.
 For the DX class, this meant leaving the upper North Island and being split into two fleets for service between Wellington, Gisborne and New Plymouth, and one in Dunedin.
 This was the first use of the class on the Palmerston North - Gisborne Line and the northern section of the Wairarapa Line between Masterton and Woodville.
 At the same time, experiments began with DX class locomotives in the then electrified Otira Tunnel.
 While the initial tests were unsuccessful, later testing in 1991 found that modifying the locomotives with special air intake ducts and adding ventilation fans would allow the DX class to be used without electric locomotives.

 In the mid-1990s, a small number of DXs returned to Auckland for use between Auckland and Tauranga via the East Coast Main Trunk, on the Kinleith Branch and regular service between Auckland and Whangarei.
 This was the first use of the class in regular service east of Hamilton.
 In 2000, a DX ventured north of Whangarei, which remains the last expansion phase of DX class territory.